sid-2k6/BrainTumorDetection/README.md

 🔹 Add real-time MRI scanning from video feeds

 🤝 Contributors
-Your Name – Developer & AI Model Trainer
+HARISIDDARTH S – Developer & AI Model Trainer
-Other Team Members (if any)
-📜 License
-This project is open-source and available under the MIT License.

 🎉 Thank You!
 Happy Coding! 🚀
 This README provides a clear, professional, and structured description of your project.
 You can directly add this to your GitHub repository under README.md.
 Let me know if you need any modifications! 😊